wernerdegroot/applicatives/README.md

         );
 ```

-Note that a class much like the class `RandomGeneratorFunctions` that is described above is already conveniently included for you in the `prelude` module.
+Note that a class much like the class `RandomGeneratorFunctions` as described above is already conveniently included for you in the `prelude` module.
 Check out the [implementation](https://github.com/wernerdegroot/applicatives/blob/main/prelude/src/main/java/nl/wernerdegroot/applicatives/prelude/Functions.java) and the [tests](https://github.com/wernerdegroot/applicatives/blob/main/prelude/src/test/java/nl/wernerdegroot/applicatives/prelude/FunctionsTest.java).

 ## The rules